dnsimple/dnsimple-support/content/articles/changing-domain-contact.md

 ---
 title: Changing domain contacts
-excerpt: How to change the contact assigned to a domain or part of it's data
+excerpt: How to change the contact assigned to a domain or part of its data
 categories:
 - Domains
 ---